HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

 };
 ```

 This will become more relevant later on when we get closer to rendering.
-For now, we'll create two variables in the `VulkanExample` class.
+For now, we'll create two variables in the `VulkanSwapchain` class.
 These will be:

 ```cpp
 std::vector<VkImage> images;